-If you are in the market for new alpine touring boots, or ‘AT’ boots as they are commonly referred to, then you will want to consider a pair that have integrated tech fittings like the Dalbello Sherpa 5/5 AT Boots.
-Tech fittings in the toe and heel of the boot provide a required interface for use with Tech bindings which are typically 1/3 the weight of traditional frame based AT bindings.
+If you are in the market for new alpine touring boots, or ‘AT’ boots as they are commonly referred to, then you will want to consider a pair that has integrated tech fittings like the Dalbello Sherpa 5/5 AT Boots.
+Tech fittings in the toe and heel of the boot provide a required interface for use with Tech bindings which are typically 1/3 the weight of traditional frame-based AT bindings.
 Most backcountry skiers eventually switch over to tech bindings at some point so purchasing an alpine touring boot with tech fittings is a wise decision.
 It provides the opportunity to switch to a much lighter set up down the road which is a good thing as we age and our gear seems to mysteriously get heavier with each passing year.
-However since this is a ski boot review, and not a binding review we’ll end the tech talk here.
+However, since this is a ski boot review and not a binding review we’ll end the tech talk here.

 If you haven’t read my review of the Dalbello Sherpa 2/8 ID AT Boots from last season you’ll want to start there before proceeding much further as it will cover many of the features also found in the Dalbello Sherpa 5/5 AT Boots.
 The main difference between these two AT boots is that one is designed for skiing in the backcountry 20% of the time and skiing at the resort 80% of the time while the other is a 50/50 split between backcountry and resort.
 I will leave it up to you to deduce which is which.
 Aside from the tech fitting, the Sherpa 5/5 Boots share all the same features as the Sherpa 2/8 Boots including Cabrio Design, Dual Dynalink Buckles, Intuition liners, Vibram soles and a must have walk mode.
 These features are all described below in more detail where I’ll try to demystify some of that ever present marketing techno-speak.
 Incidentally, the Sherpa 7/3 AT Boot is no longer in Dalbello’s line up.